I bet that you’ve read the following advice on marketing blogs, in some form or another.

 “In the changing SEO landscape, you need to just publish high-quality content to earn links.
 Link building is diminishing in importance.”

 This isn’t the most practical advice.

 First, backlinks remain a vital quality ranking signal for search engines.
-A recent study of 15,000 competitive keywords by Moz found that almost all of the websites that rank had an external link pointing at them.
+A study of 27,000 competitive keywords by Moz found that almost all of the web pages with high page rank had an external, high-quality link pointing at them.

-And, writing useful and actionable content without proactively building links isn’t the best strategy with over 2 million posts getting published every day.
+And, writing useful and actionable content without proactively building natural links isn’t the best strategy with over 4 million posts getting published every day.

-What’s worth understanding is how the variety, quality and quantity of links affect your web page’s rankings within search results and your overall search engine optimization, as a result.
+What’s worth understanding is how the variety, quality, and quantity of natural links affect your web page’s rankings within search results and your overall search engine optimization, as a result.

-For achieving the best results, you need to execute a personalized SEO campaign based on the competition in your industry.
-I’ve already shown you how to build links in a scalable way, creative strategies for building links and building links without writing fresh content.
+For achieving the best results, you need to execute a personalized search engine optimization campaign based on the competition in your industry.
+I’ve already shown you how to build links in a scalable way, creative strategies for building links, and building links without writing fresh content.

-In this article, I’ve organized the types of backlinks you should pursue, based on the current website standing and the type of your business.
+In this article, I’ve organized the sort of link profile you should pursue, based on the current website standing and the type of your business.

 Ready to unravel the backlinking puzzle?

 Let’s begin with the types of backlinks you must avoid.